FlameF0X/COL-project/README.md

 # COL-project (LLaMa API & OpenAI Client)
-COL-project is a Discrod chatbot powered by Jupyter Notebook/Google Colab, OpenAI Client and LLaMa API.
+COL-project aka Colab LLaMa is a Discrod chatbot powered by Jupyter Notebook/Google Colab, OpenAI Client and LLaMa API.

 # HOW TO SET UP THE BOT